 I thought it was somewhat a lot of parts, I noticed this kit has a quite high degree of inner reproduction.
 Because it is a gun turret of the open-top, it’s in precise contents.
 Well, I’m not interested in internal modeling, but parts are prepared so many, I’ll make it.

 Though it is quite old kit, I think the suspension is nice.
 The caterpillar is the T-51 type that the surface is flat.
 The top of the caterpillar is floating, and I do not feel it’s heavy.
 This is the problem that I want to do something about.

 Though I am not a connection caterpillar fundamentalist, if anything, I dislike belt one.
-A thin board-formed caterpillar like T-34 should not be a belt, I suppose.
-The Sherman series, M48 and M60 are the caterpillar which has no slack so much, so even a belt is nice looking.
-But I adhere to all the tracks because the caterpillar is floating above the guide wheels, it doesn’t look heavy metal as this photo.
+A thin board-formed caterpillar-like T-34 should not be a belt, I suppose.
+The Sherman series, M48, and M60 are the caterpillar that has no slack so much, so even a belt is nice looking.
+But I adhere to all the tracks because the caterpillar is floating above the guide wheels, it doesn’t look like heavy metal as in this photo.